9 Best Password Managers for Businesses in 2025

 Dashlane has everything businesses need to manage their passwords — including 256-bit AES encryption, a wide range of features, an intuitive employee dashboard, secure account recovery options, and a well-built and easy-to-use admin console.

 All of our team members found Dashlane very easy to understand and use.
-After a 5-minute walk-through, everyone understood exactly how to operate the settings, create new passwords, use the browser extension, sign into their Dashlane account via our company’s SSO provider (Okta), and share passwords with team members.
+After a 5-minute walk-through, everyone understood how to operate the settings, create new passwords, use the browser extension, sign into their Dashlane account via our company’s SSO provider (Okta), and share passwords with team members.
 And the intuitive admin console made it easy for me to create company-wide logins and share them with relevant members (and revoke access when they left the company).

 Dashlane’s business plans include: